prsai/ibotg/README.md

 Examples:

-    prsai:John_Wayne:user#6666666:farwest,saloon
+    root::farwest,saloon
-    prsai:John_Wayne::farwest,saloon
+    echo:Your_name:farwest,saloon
-    prsai::user#6666666:farwest,saloon
+    prsai:John_Wayne:farwest,saloon

 There are two special contacts in botg that must be present in contact list:

 * root user: internal control user managed by ibotg that has two functions: receive message from a channel and pass messages directly from/to telegram-cli.
-This contact has no presence in Telegram network so the telegram_name and user#id can be empty.
+This contact has no presence in Telegram network so the telegram_name should be empty.
 It must be in all channels where there is a real contact.

 * echo user: it's your user on Telegram that must be mapped in IRC for echo messages (if enabled) and history logs, it must be different from master